 OpenGL News Archives

 The OpenGL Easy Extension library (GLee) makes life easier for OpenGL developers by automatically linking OpenGL extensions and core functions at initialization time.
-The new 4.0 release supports OpenGL 2.0 core functions and 315 extensions.
-The library automatically handles extension loading for Windows and Linux platforms.
+The new v5.02 for Windows and Linux adds support for the EXT_framebuffer_object.
+It supports OpenGL 2.0 and 332 extensions (17 new since 4.0), as well as offering support for experimental extensions.